-Content-starved fans are getting their fix through social, live streaming and 'historical' content online.
+Fans are getting their fix through social, streaming and 'historical' content.

 In response to current circumstances, publishers have pivoted by finding new ways to attract consumer eyeballs through live streaming and social platforms (versus Linear Television alone).
 From a content perspective, the lack of live events has led to the rise of ‘historical’ sports viewership.
 While Linear Networks will still hold powerful mass reach, they will need to be flexible as the future of live sports remains uncertain for the rest of the year.

 Publishers have been remarkably agile in capturing audiences both before and after sporting events.
 For instance, Capital One’s “The Match: Champions for Charity” captured an average of 5.8 million viewers across Turner platforms, affirming Linear’s dominant reach.
 However social engagement was remarkably high as well, with Bleacher Report posting 38 million video views and 5 million social engagements leading up to the release.

 The NFL Draft on CBS Sports was also hugely popular, bringing 1 million new users to the platform.
 Bleacher Report produced 12 hours of live coverage during the NFL Draft, generating 12 million video plays in their app - four times more than last year against their coverage.
 Opportunities like this are expected to grow throughout the year.